Olaf de Fleur: Early life

 Fleur was born in Búðardalur, Iceland.
 He founded the independent production company, Poppoli Pictures, in 2003.
 Poppoli’s first production, Shining Star, brought him Best Documentary Feature award at the Icelandic Film Awards (The Edda) in 2004.
 Shining Star is an autobiographical story of Icelandic rock icon Bubbi Morthens.
 He won the award again in 2005 for the feature documentary Africa United, which follows the formation of a football team of immigrants from all over the world who intend to take the Icelandic 3rd division by storm.
 It is an enchanting journey into the dreams and aspirations of a football-crazy coach and his colorful ensemble of players who have to overcome their egos for a true team spirit.
 His third documentary, entitled Act Normal, saw release in 2006.
-It is a film about a Buddhist monk who in the 10 years that took to film the project, disrobes, marries and divorces before becoming a monk again.
+It is a film about a Buddhist monk who in the 10 years that it took to film the project, disrobes, marries and divorces before becoming a monk again.
 Olaf commenced that project years before founding Poppoli Pictures, when as a young man he was exploring the Buddhist way.